pyobs/pyobs-core/docs/source/overview.rst

                 self.closing.wait(self._interval)

-The constructor just calls the constructor of :class:`~pyobs.modules.Module` and calls a method :meth:`~pyobs.object.Object.add_thread_func`, which takes a method that is run in an extra thread.
+The constructor just calls the constructor of :class:`~pyobs.modules.Module` and calls a method :meth:`~pyobs.object.Object.add_background_task`, which takes a method that is run in an extra thread.
 In this case, it is the method ``thread_func()``, that does some logging in a loop until the program quits.

 The class method default_config() defines the default configuration for the module, and open() and close()